-In 1914, the city built the Recreation Pier at 1715 Thames Street, a place for immigrants to relax with dancing and educational programs.
+In 1914, the city built the Recreation Pier at 1715 Thames Street, a place for workers and immigrants to relax with dancing and educational programs.
 (The site was used in the 1990s for filming the popular TV show, Homicide:Life on the Streets).
-As the old Rec Pier deteriorates, plans are in the works to use the building for a new hotel.
+After years of deterioration, the site was redeveloped to create the Sagamore Pendry, a high end hotel.

 Restoration of the Robert Long House

 The late 1960s saw a revitalization of Baltimore, thanks to the influence of several strong community groups and the city's forward thinking Mayor William Donald Shaefer.